 - Exploration tools (motivational grid, goal management grid, etc.) - Psycho-educational tools (inventories of emotions and strategies, etc.) - Participative training with time for discussion, group work and individual introspection

-Around 12-15 PhD candidates or PhD holders. regardless of discipline, and research personnel
+Up to PhD candidates or PhD holders. regardless of discipline, and research personnel